zf-fr/zfr-oauth2-server/README.md

 $response = $authorizationServer->handleRequest($request);
 ```

+The request must be a valid `Zend\Http\Request`, and the authorization server returns a `Zend\Http\Response` object
+that is compliant with the OAuth2 specification.

 #### Passing a user

 Most of the time, you want to associate an access token to a user.
+This is the only way to map a token to a user
-To do this, you can pass an optional second
+of your system.
+To do this, you can pass an optional second parameter to the `handleRequest`.
+This class must
-parameter to the `handleRequest`.
-This class must implements the `ZfrOAuth2\Server\Entity\TokenOwnerInterface`
+implements the `ZfrOAuth2\Server\Entity\TokenOwnerInterface` interface:
-interface:

 ```php
 $user = new User(); // must implement TokenOwnerInterface